 Policy on Special Needs &/or Accommodations

-Virginia Wesleyan University is committed to giving all students the opportunity of academic success.
-If you are in need of any accommodations based on the academic impact of a disability, please speak to me about your accommodations letter and your specific needs.
-If you do not have an accommodation letter for this course, you will need to visit or call for an appointment with Disability Support Specialist Nicanor “Crit” Muniz to coordinate reasonable accommodations.
-His office is located in the Learning Center, Clarke Hall, 2nd floor.
+Virginia Wesleyan University is committed to giving all students the opportunity for academic success.
+If you are a student who is requesting accommodations based on the academic impact of a disability, please speak to me about your accommodations letter and your specific needs.
+If you do not have an accommodations letter for this course, you will need to visit or call for an appointment with Crit Muniz, Executive Director of Academic Support Services, at (757) 233-8898, or by email: (email@example.com).
+Academic Support Services is located in the Learning Center on the 2nd floor of Clarke Hall.

 WARNING: My classes are designed to challenge the way you think about religion, yourself, or the world.
 If you are concerned that such a challenge is beyond your capacity to endure, please do not take my classes!